 Additionally, it really isn’t that much more work to take out the entire filling.
 My guess is that it would take maybe a minute or two more to do the whole thing, possibly more for a large filling.

-When dentists come up with these strange objections to putting in composite fillings on back teeth, it's a red flag that the dentist simply isn't comfortable with doing composite fillings on back teeth.
-Do you realize that most dental schools don't teach dentists how to do these composite fillings on back teeth?
-Your dentist may have done one of these composite fillings on a back tooth once and the tooth became very sensitive afterwards because he didn't do it right.
-Leaving amalgam in the bottom of the filling means that, whatever else goes wrong down the road, at least the tooth won't be sensitive in the short term.
+When dentists come up with these strange objections to putting in composite fillings on back teeth, it’s a red flag that the dentist simply isn’t comfortable with doing composite fillings on back teeth.
+It hasn’t been that long since most dental schools have begun teaching dentists how to do these composite fillings on back teeth.
+Your dentist may have done one of these composite fillings on a back tooth once and the tooth became very sensitive afterwards because he didn’t do it right.
+Leaving amalgam in the bottom of the filling means that, whatever else goes wrong down the road, at least the tooth won’t be sensitive in the short term.
 Dentists, however, are trained not to reveal their lack of confidence with any dental procedure because it makes patients nervous.
-That's understandable, because it really does make the patient nervous and can create a bad situation.
-But sometimes as a patient you need brutal honesty, and I don't think you're getting it.
-Fortunately, you're astute enough to pick up that something doesn't sound quite right about his objection to just putting in the composite fillings.
+That’s understandable, because it really does make the patient nervous and can create a bad situation.
+But sometimes as a patient you need brutal honesty, and I don’t think you’re getting it.
+Fortunately, you’re astute enough to pick up that something doesn’t sound quite right about his objection to just putting in the composite fillings.